dotnet/arcade/Documentation/Projects/Build Analysis/KnownIssues.md

   - Azure DevOps error messages
   - Build log of failed jobs

 - **Test errors**:  For test errors, the feature analyzes the errors only when the build has 1000 or fewer failing tests.
-It also limits the analysis to 100 helix logs.
-This limitation is due to the high cost of analyzing tests and helix logs.
+It also limits the analysis to 100 Helix logs.
+This limitation is due to the high cost of analyzing tests and Helix logs.
 The feature uses the following information to find matches:
   - Error message
   - Stack trace
   - Helix log for Helix tests